cdwimer/ProgrammingAssignment2/README.md

     a$get()
     a$getinverse()
     cacheSolve(a)
-    a$getinverse()  # this is only to show you that the mean has been stored and does not affect anything cacheSolve(a)
+    a$getinverse()  # this is only to show you that the inverse has been stored and does not affect anything cacheSolve(a)